Koxx3/minimo/README.md

 ![Logo](/img/smart.png)

 ## What is SmartController ?
 It's a combo of electronic and smartphone application.
-It extend all features from original Minimotors EYE LCD and Minimotors controller, but it can also interface VESC adnd Kelly controllers.
+It extend all features from original Minimotors EYE LCD and Minimotors controller, but it can also interface VESC, SmartESC adnd Kelly controllers.
 The electronic board will interract with most of the e-scooter electronic when you plug it.
 You simply place the little box inside the deck and connect it to the controller (and other electric parts if you want more features)